astrofra/maths-n-coding-notebook/README.md

 # Maths & Coding Notebook :notebook: :triangular_ruler:
-Personal notebook on various maths topics
+Personal notebook on various maths and coding topics

 - [Align a list of 3D points](align-a-list-of-3D-points.md)
 - [Find the size of each square of a checkboard](find-the-size-of-a-checkboard.md)